 Clinic: Environmental Law - Skills

 Students must register for both 397C and 397D for a total of 6 hrs.
-In the Environmental Clinic, students work to improve environmental quality and protect the public health of low-income communities in Texas.
-The clinic's projects are varied and have involved work in federal and state court, before administrative agencies, and with elected officials.
-Past projects include: preparing Clean Air Act citizen suits against petrochemical plants, representing a community challenging a new power plant air permit, and improving public health protections around a Houston area Superfund site.
-Students perform a variety of tasks, such as: (1) consulting with and counseling clients; (2) researching and preparing letters, legal memoranda, discovery responses, written testimony, and other documents; (3) meeting with public and private officials; (4) organizing, participating in and/or attending public meetings; and (5) assisting in contested, trial-type permit proceedings.
-Clinic students work closely with the professor and local and national attorneys, community leaders, and government officials to provide needed legal services.
-Students must complete and document twelve to fifteen hours of clinical work per week during the semester, in addition to class meeting time.
+In this clinic, students will work as part of a group on one or more projects to improve environmental quality in Texas.
+Past projects have included: helping citizens of low income communities obtain quality water and wastewater systems, preparing a Clean Air Act citizen suit against a Houston petrochemical plant, assisting Texas Hill Country counties in drafting proposed legislation to increase county authority to regulate development, and representing an environmental justice community in a challenge to a power plant air permit.
+Students perform a variety of tasks, such as: (1) consulting with and counseling citizens; (2) researching and preparing letters, legal memoranda, discovery responses, written testimony and other documents; (3) meeting with public and private officials; (4) organizing, participating in, and/or attending public meetings; and (5) assisting in contested, trial-type permit proceedings.
+Clinic students will work closely with the professor and local and national attorneys, community leaders, government officials, and elected officials to provide needed legal services.
+Clinical students must complete and document twelve hours of clinical work per week during the semester, in addition to class meeting time.
 The clinic will be graded on a pass/fail basis.
-The clinic class will meet for two hours per week.
+The clinic will meet for two hours per week.
 There is no prerequisite for the clinic.
-In addition to selecting the Clinic during Early Registration, students must fill out a short application and submit a resume.
-To apply for the clinic, please submit the clinic application and a resume to firstname.lastname@example.org.
-For additional information, please contact: Kelly Haragan (email@example.com, 512-232-2654).

 Meeting information not available

 |Evaluation Method||Date||Time||Alpha Range||Room|

 - Course Type